-- FAITH- Although the founder of PFS is vegan and engage in the sanctuary work because of faith, ALL are welcomed.
+- FAITH- Although the founder of PFS is vegan and engage in the mission of sanctuary work because of faith, ALL are welcomed.

 - EGGS- Any eggs laid by rescued hens are fed back to the chickens.
 This is because the eggs do not belong to us and it also replenishes the nutrients lost from laying the eggs.

 - HOW ANIMALS COME HERE- Residents arrive at PFS for several reasons.
 Some are found lost and wandering, some are surrendered by private individuals, some are found through adverts, some are found via rescue networks, some are removed in governmental abuse raids.

 - ARE THERE ROAD SIGNS?- No, there currently are no road signs directing people to the sanctuary.
 This is for two reasons.
 1. Not everyone appreciates the rescue work a sanctuary does so lack of signage aids in the protection of the residents.
 2. Signage greatly increases the animals who are abandoned on the doorstep.
 Because quality of care is crucial for the residents and we want everyone to have appropriate housing and have the financial ability to care for all, signage is kept to a minimum.
 Plus signage would add to operational costs.